DataTalksClub/data-engineering-zoomcamp/cohorts/2024/06-streaming/homework.md

 query.awaitTermination()
 ```

-Write the most popular destanation.
+Write the most popular destination, your answer should be *either* the zone ID or the zone name of this destination.
 (You will need to re-send the data for this to work)

 ## Submitting the solutions